 CCL The Cactus Configuration Language, this is the language that the thorn configuraconfiguration The combination of a set of thorns, and all the Cactus configure options which affect what binary will be produced when compiling Cactus.
 For example, the choice of compilers (Cactus CC, CUCC, CXX, F77, and F90 configure options) and the compiler optimization settings (OPTIMISE/OPTIMIZE and OPTIMISE_FLAGS configure options) are part of a configuration (these flags change what binary is produced), but the Cactus VERBOSE and WARN configure options aren't part of a configuration (they don't change what binary will be produced).
-See Section A1.2.1.

-1http://en.wikipedia.org/wiki/Cactus
+$^{^{1}}$ http://en.wikipedia.org/wiki/Cactus

 checkout Get a copy of source code from SVN.
-See Section A1.1.

 checkpoint Save the entire state of a Cactus run to a file, so that the run can be restarted at a later time.
-See Sections A3, C2.8.

-A discrete finite set of spatial points in \Re^n (typically, 1 < n < 3).
-Historically, computational grid mesh refinement.
+computational grid A discrete finite set of spatial points in \Re^n (typically, $1 \le n \le 3$).
+Historically, mesh refinement.

-Cactus has required these points to be uniformly spaced (uniformly spaced grid), but now, Cactus supports non-uniform spacings (non-uniformly spaced grid), and
+Cactus has required these points to be uniformly spaced (uniformly spaced grid), but now, Cactus supports non-uniform spacings (non-uniformly spaced grid), and convergence Important, but often neglected.